theHamsta/pyconrad/README.md

 This will automatically install CONRAD and all python dependencies.

+If you encounter a problem during the installation have a look at our wiki: https://git5.cs.fau.de/PyConrad/pyCONRAD/wikis/home

 # Tests

 If you want to test whether pyconrad is working correctly on your computer you may execute all tests included in this repo via: